radavis/radavis.github.io/_posts/2017-07-13-captive-portal-is-dead.markdown

 [RFC7710](https://tools.ietf.org/html/rfc7710) (released December 2015)
 introduces a potential solution for allowing DCHP or Router Advertisements to inform clients they are behind a captive portal.
-For the uninitiated, RFCs are the documents on which the open-standards of the web are built upon.
+For the uninitiated, RFCs document the open-standards the web is built upon.
 They require the adoption of hardware and software companies to become canon.
-As of current, RFC7710 has yet to be adopted by manufacturers of networking equipment.
+As of current (July 2017), RFC7710 has yet to be implemented by manufacturers of networking equipment.

-The idea of a Captive Portal network seems to be at an end.
+The idea of a Captive Portal network seems to be a poor marketing tactic at its end-of-life.

 ## Where do we go from here?

-This spurs the question, what do we do now?
 As a business, you should evaluate your reasons for implementing Captive Portal in the first place, and formulate a plan to move away from it.

+**Do you want to direct your users to your brand or website?** Instead of Captive Portal advertisements, use physical ones.
+People are already using your business If they are on your WiFi.
+Give them an incentive to visit your online presence.

 **Do you want to require visitors to pay by the hour for Wireless Internet access?**
 In the era of [4G](https://en.wikipedia.org/wiki/4G)